intel/neural-compressor/docs/source/tuning_strategies.md

 ### Tuning Space

-Intel® Neural Compressor supports multiple quantization modes such as Post Training Static Quantization(PTQ static), Post Training Dynamic Quantization, Quantization Aware Training, etc. One OP with a specific quantization mode has multiple ways to quantize for example quantization scheme(scheme/asymmetric), calibration algorithm(MinMax/KL Divergence), etc. We use the `framework capability` to represent the methods that we have already supported.
+Intel® Neural Compressor supports multiple quantization modes such as Post Training Static Quantization (PTQ static), Post Training Dynamic Quantization (PTQ dynamic), Quantization Aware Training, etc. One operator (OP) with a specific quantization mode has multiple ways to quantize, for example it has multiple quantization scheme(scheme/asymmetric), calibration algorithm(MinMax/KL Divergence), etc. We use the `framework capability` to represent the methods that we have already supported.
 The `tuning space` includes all tunable items and their options.
-For example, the tuning items and options of the `Conv2D` in PyTorch are as follows:
+For example, the tuning items and options of the `Conv2D` (PyTorch) supported by Intel® Neural Compressor are as follows:
 ![Conv2D_PyTorch_Cap](./_static/imgs/Conv2D_PyTorch_Cap.png "Conv2D PyTorch Capability")

-To incorporate the human experience and reduce the tuning time, user can reduce the tuning space by specifying the `op_name_list` and `op_type_list`.
-Before tuning, the strategy will merge these user configurations with framework capability to create the final tuning space.
+To incorporate the human experience and reduce the tuning time, user can reduce the tuning space by specifying the `op_name_list` and `op_type_list` in `PostTrainingQuantConfig` (`QuantizationAwareTrainingConfig`).
+Before tuning, the strategy will merge these configurations with framework capability to create the final tuning space.

 ### Exit Policy
 User can control the tuning process by setting the exit policy by specifying the `timeout`, and `max_trials` fields in the `TuningCriterion`.